 Addition of variables to stream signature models

-In order to determine the importance of individual explanatory variables in affecting the stream signature, linear, mixed effects models were first fit to both the predator attraction (abundance*biomass) and food web (isotope) data using only effect size and distance from the stream.
+To determine the importance of individual explanatory variables in affecting the stream signature, linear, mixed effects models were first fit to both the predator attraction (abundance*biomass) and food web (isotope) data using only effect size and distance from the stream.
 Three such base models, corresponding to simple negative linear, exponential, and power functions, were fit for both datasets.
 Based on AIC values, negative power curves fit the data best in both cases; resultant model weights suggested that these curves should be relied upon exclusively and that negative linear and exponential-based models did not warrant further consideration (Table 2).
 Thus, negative power models were used for the remainder of the analysis.

 Hydrogeomorphic and landscape vegetation variables were subsequently added individually to this base power curve model (Tables 3, 4).
 For both predator attraction and food web data, models were improved by the addition of stream channel width, stream order, and bank type.
 Predator group and study region also improved the predator attraction model, while floodplain/riparian zone vegetation also improved the food web model.
 Channel geomorphology and upland vegetation variables did not improve either model.